How I Practice Law

 Still One More Corollary (The Last, Trust Me): Sole Practitioners Are More Likely to Tell You to Forget It and Go Home

-The most valuable trial attorney is often she who tells the client not to bother with his case, but to swallow his pride and forget his grievance.
-She may say that because the case is weak, the defendant is impecunious, or the venue is biased.
-For whatever reason, there are some cases in which the attorney can see what the client cannot: that the game is not worth the candle.
+The most valuable trial attorney is often the one who tells the client not to bother with his case, but to swallow his pride and forget his grievance.
+He may say that because the case is weak, the defendant is impecunious, or the venue is biased.
+For whatever reason, there are some cases in which a competent business litigation attorney can see what the client cannot: that the game is not worth the candle.

 Clearly there are some sole practitioners who bring poor cases to collect their hourly fees and there are many firm attorneys who discourage their clients’ litigious proclivities, but I must say that in my own experience the least meritorious cases I have seen have been brought by large firms being paid on an hourly basis.
 Many of us in the profession have observed or experienced law firms who have milked large corporate or governmental clients for fees far beyond the merits of the case being litigated.
 The contingent fee, more the hallmark for the risk-taking entrepreneur than the staid firm, also helps check the impulse to pad the docket.